http://civil.njit.edu

 Prerequisites: CHEM 126, MATH 111.
 Restriction: Junior Standing.
 This course presents pollution prevention concepts and principles, terminologies, life cycle impact approaches, and management strategies.
 It will also serve as a community based service learning course.
 The course introduces available improvement techniques for industrial pollution prevention and control and examines specific applications to industries biological, chemical, physical, and thermal techniques.

 ENE 454.
-Sustainable Drinking Water Treatment Infrastructure.
+Parametric Design of Sustainable Water Treatment Plants.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: CE 101, CE 320, CS 101, ENE 262.
 This problem-centered design course focuses on major water quality challenges both nationally and internationally.
 Human and context driven design principles are applied to drinking water contaminants with global public health impact.
 We develop design algorithms from first principles whenever possible and explore novel solutions.
 Students work in teams to design water treatment systems using Onshape and open source design tools.

 ENE 465.
-Sustainable Environmental Infrastructure.
+Green and Sustainable Environmental Engineering.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: ENE 262.
 Environmental engineering concerns itself with preserving and restoring the quality of water, air, and soil.
 This course will examine drinking water, stormwater, wastewater, solid waste, and soil remediation activities from the perspective of sustainability, highlighting proven approaches.
 Sustainability will be framed within the Envision certification and Life Cycle Analysis (LCA) approach, with consideration of environmental justice issues.